adityaoberai/SOS-Xamarin/README.md

 ### Description

-**FakeACall** is an Android app that allows the user to send an SOS message to a predecided phone number.
+**SOS App** is an Android app that allows the user to send an SOS message to a predecided phone number.

+This SOS App was built as a part of the **Use GPS or Maps Technology** session at **MLH Local Hack Day: Share 2021**.

 ###  Components